Research Consent Document

 What does it mean to take part in 23andMe Research?

 If you choose to take part in 23andMe Research, you will be asked to take surveys or enter information about yourself into the 23andMe website or mobile app.
 You choose which surveys to take, which information to provide, and which questions to answer.
-Giving consent means that you agree to let 23andMe researchers use your Genetic & Self-Reported Information (including such information provided prior to giving consent) for 23andMe Research, as described above.
-“Genetic & Self-Reported Information”* refers to:
+Giving consent means that you agree to let 23andMe researchers use your Genetic and Self-Reported Information (including such information provided prior to giving consent) for 23andMe Research.
+“Genetic and Self-Reported Information”* includes:

 - Your genetic data

-- Information you enter into surveys, forms and other features labeled with the 23andMe Research logo or
+- Information you enter into the website or mobile app that is labeled with the 23andMe Research logo or

 - Your age and ethnicity